ehmicky/dev-tasks/README.md

 - JavaScript files are transpiled with [Babel](https://babeljs.io/).
 - Other files are copied as is.

-Source files are built from the `src` directory to the `build/src` directory.
+Source files and test files are built from the `src` directory to the `build/src` directory.
-Test files are built from the `test` directory to the `build/test` directory.

 This must be done before running any code or unit tests.